SoftwareSystemsLaboratory/SSL-Hugo-Website/content/en/docs/How To/google-apps-cs.md

   Google Workspace info
 ---

+{{% pageinfo %}}

+The domains we maintain are {cs,etl,ssl}.luc.edu.
+This page needs some updates.

+We mainly support e-mail, calendaring, groups, sites (but most should use something else), and various services included with these (e.g. chat, etc.)
+Most are probably better off with university e-mail, but we will continue to support these for Google collaboration in the department.
+{{% /pageinfo %}}

 The CS and Mathematics departments subscribe to Google Apps for Your Domain.
 Among other things, we can host sites, e-mail, documents, calendaring, etc. Our primary use at the moment is for Google Sites,